DVPE-cloud/wadtfy-custom-components/charts/v1beta1/tenantfilesystem/README.md

 ### Other Parameters

-The XRD reads some other Parameter that are store in a `EnvironmentConfig` Resource.
+The XRD reads some other parameters that are store in a `EnvironmentConfig` Resource.
 That `EnvironmentConfig` is provided and automatically created by the `XTenant` resource.

 The `EnvironmentConfig` contains follow parameters.